Darlene (artist): Further freelance assignments

-She continued to take assignments from TSR, and between 1981 and 1984, her work appeared in White Plume Mountain, Investigation of Hydell, Monster Cards Set 3, the boxed set of the updated and expanded World of Greyhawk Fantasy Setting, and Legends & Lore.
+Darlene continued to take assignments from TSR, and between 1981 and 1984, her work appeared in White Plume Mountain, Investigation of Hydell, Monster Cards Set 3, the boxed set of the updated and expanded World of Greyhawk Fantasy Setting, and Legends & Lore.

 Darlene drew the cover art for the KABAL role-playing game (1982).

 Post-fantasy career

-In 1984, she legally changed her name to just Darlene, dropping her surname Pekul as well as legally changing the typography of her name to a capital and small capitals.
-That same year, she left the world of fantasy artwork to enroll in Graphic Design at Indiana University, and graduated with a Master of Fine Arts in 1987.
-After graduation, she and her first husband, Michael Price, moved to Plainville, Connecticut, where she was a freelance graphic artist and taught calligraphy and art classes.
+In the fall of 1983, Pekul left the world of fantasy and moved to Cortona, Italy to study calligraphy, medieval illumination, and book binding as art forms.
+In 1984, she returned to the U.S., enrolling in Graphic Design at Indiana University Bloomington.
+She also legally changed her name to just Darlene, dropping her surname Pekul as well as legally changing the typography of her name to a capital and small capitals.
+She graduated with a Master of Fine Arts in 1987, and she moved to Plainville, Connecticut with her first husband Michael Price, where she became a freelance graphic artist and taught calligraphy and art classes.
 She developed an interest in Native American spirituality and art, and later an interest in Egyptian art.

+More maps

-She briefly returned to the fantasy art world in 2003, when she was approached by Gary Gygax to again create maps for a project of his.
-When Gygax had been ousted from TSR in 1985, he had lost creative rights to all of his published Greyhawk material.
+She briefly returned to the fantasy art world in 2003.
+When Gary Gygax had been ousted from TSR in 1985, he had lost creative rights to all of his published Greyhawk material.
 However, he still had all of his own notes from his Greyhawk home campaign, and decided to publish details of the original castle and city in six volumes.
 Since Wizards of the Coast (WotC) still owned the rights to the name Greyhawk, Gygax changed the name of the castle to Castle Zagyg - the reverse homophone of his own name.
 Gygax also changed the name of the nearby city to "Yggsburgh", a play on his initials E.G.G.
 In 2005, Troll Lord Games published Volume I, Castle Zagyg: Yggsburgh.
-This 256-page hardcover book contained details of Gygax's original city, its personalities and politics, as well as a two-part fold out map of the area rendered by Darlene.
+This 256-page hardcover book contained details of Gygax's original city, as well as its personalities and politics.

+Gygax had gotten in touch with Darlene at this time, and she agreed to create a two-part fold out map of the Yggsburgh environs.
+She said in an interview, "I accepted the cartography assignment cheerfully because it appealed to the poet within me.
+Since I created the original Greyhawk map, it seemed only fitting to also create this new world of Gary's as well."

 Personal life

 After the end of her first marriage, Darlene began a relationship with occult author Vincent Bridges, and for many years they lived in Mount Gilead, North Carolina.
 Together they founded Aethyrea Books and published several books about the occult.

-After over twenty years in Mount Gilead, Bridges moved to Prague so that he could produce a play, "The Donkey and the Cradle", in a historic residence of occultist Edward Kelley, but he died on July 25, 2014, the very day the play was to premiere.
+After over twenty years in Mount Gilead, Bridges moved to Prague so that he could produce a play, "The Donkey and the Cradle", in a historic residence of occultist Edward Kelley, but Bridges died on July 25, 2014, the very day the play was to premiere.